 FINDING HOSTEL WEBSITES

-The hostel booking websites are interested in you book directly through them (this is how they make money), and so they do not provide links to hostel websites.
+The hostel booking websites are interested in you booking directly through them (this is how they make money), and so they do not provide links to hostel websites.
 What do you want to do?
 You want to find the hostels' websites.

 Luckily. via a quick Google search, you can (usually) find said websites by plugging in a hostel's name and location (sometimes the word “hostel” helps too).
 Once you've found it, you should confirm: room rates, amenities, location, and availability (this is not always available).